You probably didn’t expect to move back in with your parents. Here’s how to make the best of it.

 Change your mind-set

-Sheena Shah, a rapid transformational therapy practitioner in Northampton, England, challenges her clients who had to move home to flip the script on the idea that they are “stuck” living with their parents.
+Sheena Shah, a rapid transformational therapy practitioner in Northampton, England, challenges her clients who have had to move home to flip the script on the idea that they are “stuck” living with their parents.
 “Of course, it feels like a step back in time, like a failure,” she says.
 But in a period of such great uncertainty, the security of a steady roof over your head can give you the time and space to figure out your next move.
 “It’s a diversion from the path you’d set out for yourself,” Shah says, “but it can be a steppingstone to a better future.”

 San Antonio agrees that the forced break brought on by the pandemic can be a blessing in disguise, particularly in a culture where adolescents typically hurtle toward adulthood and its inherent responsibilities.
-“We race from middle school to high school to college to work,” she says, “with the idea that by 25, we should have found professional jobs.”
+“We race from middle school to high school to college to work,” she says, “with the idea that, by 25, we should have found professional jobs.”
 Living with one’s parents, presumably unemployed or underemployed, is a “forced moratorium,” she says, “an ideal opportunity to step back, assess the situation and, maybe for the first time, ask, ‘What do I want to do?’ instead of chasing after what someone else told you to do.”

 Wilson says she has been using her career pause to partake in soul-searching.
 “I’m in therapy, and I’m doing a lot of self-reflection on my personal goals and life choices,” she says.
 “I’m taking this time to sort of try to go in a different direction in my career, since it didn’t pan out the way I envisioned.”